I remember when a local business group asked me to present for half a day and the focus became social media marketing for retail stores.

 How do you improve the performance of your social media retail marketing?
 Be authentic, responsive, and a trusted resource for information, and cluster your information to gain search engine mojo.

 What is the importance of social media in getting more sales?
 Simple, your posts put a face to your business that a website or a coupon cannot.

 So many retailers think the web and social media are like foreign countries where only Millennials can understand the language.
 They are not.
-These sources are where we all gather information before we buy online or venture into our cars for a special trip to your brick and mortar store.
+These sources are where we gather information before buying online or entering our cars for a special trip to your brick-and-mortar store.

-Your goal for social media is really no different than it should be in your store, the number one priority is engagement.
+Your social media goal is no different than it should be in your store.
+The number one priority is engagement.

 I’ve only scratched the surface of how to market your business better to grow your store sales.
 But you know what?

-It’s no good to be social online if you aren’t social in-store.
+Being social online is irrelevant if you aren’t social in-store.

 You need to commit to the hard work of creating an exceptional experience for every person who walks in your door.
 That takes much more than letting your employees fake engagement or perform at a minimum level dusting your merchandise or standing sullen behind your counter.

-You have to have a retail selling process that takes a visitor from A to B to C just as easily and thoughtfully as you would online.
-I suggest you checkout my SalesRX.com program which starts at $195 a month.
+You have to have a retail selling process that takes a visitor from A to B to C just as quickly and thoughtfully as you would online.
+I suggest you check out my SalesRX.com program, which costs $195 monthly.

 You might have fun on social media as you take these tips and use them, but don’t forget marketing only gets them to your door; the best way to make more sales is by controlling the customer experience within your own four walls.